 - Ungrateful Bastard: A very notable example considering most of the villains become allies at this point Despite Bobobo sparing his life, he decides to screw everyone over by taking Bibibi's Hair Ball and reestablishing his empire for the Shinsetsu Time Skip series.

 - Vile Villain, Saccharine Show: He's a cybernetic, misanthropic megalomaniac with no hesitation in committing atrocities in order to maintain his authority.
 He stands out since most of the series involves light-hearted yet bizarre comedy, and is the sole reason after getting the Hair Ball that he manages to make the series Darker and Edgier with his new abilities.

 The Seven Main Block Leaders

-- A Father to His Men: He certainly treats his allies with more respect than the main hero.
+- A Father to His Men: Treats his allies with more respect than Bo-Bobo does his own.

 - Blood Knight: Although he was confident he was superior and later fights for his comrades, Hanpen likes a good fight.

 - The Dragon: To Czar Baldy Bald III.

 - HeelFace Turn: Much like Jiggler before him, Hanpen sides with the Rebels after getting defeated by them, choosing to fight alongside them during the Bald Bowl.

 - Non-Human Head: His head is a fishcake with a face, and he apparently used to be just a fishcake.